 1 Auto Adjustments

 In general, you’ll want to enable Exposure, Contrast and Brightness and HDR.
 You may also want to include Levels.
-In each case, the optimal adjustment is applied and it’s a great place to start.
+In each case, the optimal adjustment is applied and it’s a great place to start your edit.

 When making any complex series of adjustments you’ll invariably want to revisit some of those choices to start over.
-While Capture One has yet to included a listed history option, it does of course know the steps you’ve made and can keep track of them.
+While Capture One has yet to include a listed history option, it does of course know the steps you’ve made and can keep track of them.
 If you use the Undo option you have a couple of choices.
-Editing steps can be undone in a linear fashion from either the main menu (Edit > Undo (cmd/ctrl Z)) or the curved arrow in the main tool bar, while more targeted editing can be undone, on a particular image (if you worked on more than one), from the same curved arrow icon tool’s title bar.
+Editing steps can be undone in a linear fashion from either the main menu (Edit > Undo (cmd/ctrl Z)) or the curved arrow in the main tool bar.

 3 Resetting parameter adjustments

-When you want to return a tool’s parameter setting to zero, so that you can start over, simply double-click on the parameter’s slider control button (highlighted).
+When you want to return a tool’s parameter setting to zero, so that you can start over, simply double-click on the parameter’s slider control button (highlighted), or the curved Reset arrow icon located in the tool’s title bar.
 This will reset any adjustment made.
 If you want to temporarily check the image without that adjustment, click on the parameter’s name in the tool and it will reset to zero while held.
 If you let go, the slider will return to its selected position and the adjustment will be re-applied.

 If you’ve only ever used Aperture or Lightroom, Catalogs are your only choice.
 There are plenty of advantages to them of course, especially if you’re maintaining a large body of work in one Catalog, and are constantly searching for images with keywords and other metadata.
 However, Capture One Pro is unique in offering an alternative management system called a Session.